carmine560/trading-assistant/README.md

-`trading_assistant.py` has been tested in [Python 3.11.9](https://www.python.org/downloads/release/python-3119/) for Windows with Hyper SBI 2 on Windows 10 and uses the following packages:
+`trading_assistant.py` has been tested in [Python 3.11.9](https://www.python.org/downloads/release/python-3119/) for Windows with Hyper SBI 2 on Windows 10 and requires the following packages:

   * [`chardet`](https://github.com/chardet/chardet),
     [`lxml`](https://lxml.de/index.html),